WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README.md

 ### Setting the direction for the minute hand to point

-The first step for the minute hand is to work out how many degrees this hand moves every second.
+The first step for the minute hand is to work out **how many degrees this hand moves every second**.

 **Here is a very important point:** Python is really good at doing calculations.
 So coders *never* have to work out difficult sums - the computer can do that.
 What the coder has to do is **_work out the right formula_** to give the computer so the computer can calculate the right answer.